 Samuels Solicitors helps with Right to be Forgotten

-Samuels Solicitors is pleased to announce that we have assisted a client with a right to be forgotten application to Google, which has resulted in a damaging newspaper article being omitted from search results about him.
+Samuels Solicitors has made a successful right to be forgotten application to Google, which has resulted in a damaging local newspaper article being omitted from search results about our client.

 Our client is a practising dentist, who received a caution in 2008 for attempting to blame his recently deceased mother for a speeding ticket.